 Honda CR-V is a Japanese compact SUV, manufactured since 1995 and it was loosely derived from the Honda Civic.
 The CR-V is Honda’s mid-range utility vehicle, trying to find its place between the smaller HR-V and the larger Pilot.
-New CR-V model will be based on the new platform that underpins the recently redesigned Honda Civic, which means styling and designs, mechanical components and engines options although some are specifically going to be redesigned for the CR-V. The new CR-V is supposed to grow a bit compared to the current model but that will not result in losing any style points, with the possible addition of an optional third-row seat to help bridge the gap between it and the larger Honda Pilot.
+New CR-V model is based on the new platform that underpins the recently redesigned Honda Civic, which means styling and designs, mechanical components and engines options although some are specifically going to be redesigned for the CR-V. The new CR-V grew a bit compared to the current model but that will not result in losing any style points, with the possible addition of an optional third-row seat to help bridge the gap between it and the larger Honda Pilot.

 2018 Honda CR-V Changes

 Exterior of the 2018 Honda CR-V is changing but in a good way, meaning that it has adopted sportier and more upscale look, a larger, more aggressive front grille along with a longer hood and a less minivan-like stance.
 Honda appears to have increased the front grille of the CR-V with the new generation, and the bumper is also part of the change.